-

 Chris Sanipass is a Mikmaq man from Indian Island, New Brunswick.
 He is a men's traditonal champion dancer and story teller.
 He travels across north America competing and sharing his culture with others.
 He is known as a knowledge keeper in the Mikmaq territory and a beadwork artist.
 Chris is a husband to his wife Rebecca of 36 years and and a grandfather of 6.

-He will be teaching his cultural dancing at on Thursday and demonstrating dance again with family and friends on Sunday during the Levee.
+He will be teaching his cultural dancing at on Thursday and demonstrating dance at workshops with his wife Rebecca Sanipass.

 Cecelia Brooks - NB